Participatory AI: A Scandinavian Approach to Human-Centered AI: Future Research Directions

 \subsection{Socio-technical Recommendations}

 Technology is never politically neutral~\cite{WinogradFlores1986}.
 AI systems encode particular visions of how work should be organized, how decisions should be made, and who deserves to participate in shaping our collective future~\cite{DBLP:conf/eaamo/BirhaneIPDEGM22}.
-The current trajectory---dominated by corporate control and extractive business models---concentrates power while distributing risk.
-Participatory AI requires governance structures that reverse this dynamic: democratic oversight of systems that shape public life, community ownership of AI tools, and institutional mechanisms that ensure those affected by algorithmic decisions have meaningful control over them~\cite{SloaneMossAwomolo2022}.
+The current trajectory concentrates power while distributing risk, driven not by corporate actors alone but by an alignment of commercial and political interests that pursues deregulation where it enables extraction and state intervention where it protects capital, whether through public subsidies for private AI infrastructure or geopolitical maneuvering to secure material resources.
+Participatory AI requires governance structures that reverse this dynamic: democratic oversight of systems that shape public life, community ownership of AI tools, and institutional mechanisms that ensure those affected by algorithmic decisions have control over them~\cite{SloaneMossAwomolo2022}.

 \begin{enumerate}[label=STR\arabic*]

 \item\textbf{\textbf{Reconfiguring Practice, Power, and Ownership.}} Introducing AI systems reshapes cooperative routines and power relations both within and beyond workplaces.
 Changes in authorship and accountability require careful examination.
 Key questions include who gains or loses control over task definitions/work practices, and how cognitive load is redistributed.
 Local practices must be implemented to handle these changes.
 PD holds that those affected by technology should control that technology.
 This means workers owning AI tools that augment their labor, communities governing AI systems that shape their civic life, and students controlling educational AI rather than inadvertently being subjects of surveillance via their data.
 Furthermore, AI development currently extracts value---data and labor---from communities to benefit distant shareholders.
 Ownership implies not only decision rights but also a claim over the value derived from community data and expertise.